Clara Ponsatí: Life and academic career

 Clara Ponsatí was born in 1957 in Barcelona, Catalonia, daughter of Josep Maria Ponsatí i Capdevila and Montserrat Obiols i Germà.
 Her grandfather was the artist Josep Obiols i Palau, her uncle is the politician Raimon Obiols i Germà, and her sister is the Catalan philologist Agnès Ponsatí Obiols.
 She attended the Escola Talitha.
-In 1980, Ponsatí graduated in the Universitat de Barcelona’s Faculty of Economics, and she completed a Master in Economics in the Universitat Autònoma de Barcelona.
-In 1988 she received her Ph.D. in Economics from the University of Minnesota,where she remained some years as a professor.
+In 1980, Ponsatí graduated in the Universitat de Barcelona's Faculty of Economics, and she completed a master's degree in economics in the Universitat Autònoma de Barcelona.
+In 1988 she received her Ph.D. in economics from the University of Minnesota, where she remained some years as a professor.

-Ponsatí specializes in Game Theory and Political Economy, with a focus on models of bargaining and conflict resolution.
-In 2001, Ponsatí joined the Institute of Economic Analysis of the CSIC (Consejo Superior de Investigaciones Científicas) as a researcher and took its management from 2006 to 2012.
+Ponsatí specializes in game theory and political economy, with a focus on models of bargaining and conflict resolution.
+In 2001, Ponsatí joined the Institute of Economic Analysis of the CSIC (Consejo Superior de Investigaciones Científicas) as a researcher and managed the institution from 2006 to 2012.
 She has also been visiting professor at the universities of Toronto, San Diego and Georgetown.

-In 2013, she denounced that the Ministry of Education, Culture and Sport decided not to renew her position as visiting professor of the Prince of Asturias Chair at Georgetown University because of her favorable position on Catalan independence and the right to self-determination, which Ponsatí considered a maneuver of "censorship" against her political opinions.
-Her views on the relations between Catalonia and Spain caused the Spanish Foreign Affairs and Cooperation Minister, José Manuel García-Margallo, to state: "una cátedra en el extranjero no debe servir de base para alentar procesos secesionistas contrarios a la Constitución", (This chair abroad should not be used to encourage support to secession movements contrary to the Constitution), remarking: "mientras yo sea ministro no ocurrirá en ninguna embajada española" (As long as I'm the Minister this will not take place in any Spanish embassy).
+In 2013, she denounced that the Ministry of Education, Culture and Sport decided not to renew her position as visiting professor of the Prince of Asturias Chair at Georgetown University because of her favourable position on Catalan independence and the right to self-determination, which Ponsatí considered a manoeuvre of "censorship" against her political opinions.
+Her views on the relations between Catalonia and Spain caused the Spanish Foreign Affairs and Cooperation Minister, José Manuel García-Margallo, to state: "una cátedra en el extranjero no debe servir de base para alentar procesos secesionistas contrarios a la Constitución", (This chair abroad should not be used to encourage support to secession movements contrary to the Constitution), remarking: "mientras yo sea ministro no ocurrirá en ninguna embajada española" (As long as I'm the minister this will not occur in any Spanish embassy).

-In January 2015, Ponsatí was appointed director of the School of Economics and Finance at the University of St Andrews in Scotland, her last academic post before taking charge in July 2017 of the Ministry of Education of the Generalitat de Catalonia.
+In January 2015, Ponsatí was appointed director of the School of Economics and Finance at the University of St Andrews in Scotland, her last academic post before her appointment, in July 2017, as Minister of Education of the Generalitat de Catalonia.

 Political activity

 From mid-2016 to July 2017, she was a member of the National Secretariat of l'Assemblea Nacional Catalana, just before being appointed as Minister of Education in the remodelling of the Government of the Generalitat de Catalunya carried out by President Puigdemont.
-From her Ministry, she participated in the organization and celebration of the 2017 Catalan Independence Referendum, which required the opening of schools as polling stations.
+From her Ministry, she participated in the organization and celebration of the 2017 Catalan independence referendum, which required the opening of schools as polling stations.

-After being dismissed as Minister, and the Autonomy of Catalunya being suspended by applying Article 155 of the Spanish Constitution by the Spanish Government, on the 30th of October 2017 she went into exile in Brussels with President Carles Puigdemont and three other members of the Catalan Government, Lluís Puig, Antoni Comín and Meritxell Serret.
+After being dismissed as minister, and the Autonomy of Catalunya being suspended pursuant to Article 155 of the Spanish Constitution by the Spanish Government, on 30 October 2017 she went into exile in Brussels with President Carles Puigdemont and three other members of the Catalan Government, Lluís Puig, Antoni Comín and Meritxell Serret.